SirPhemmiey/elasticnodeapi/README.md

 ## Technologies used
 ### Node.js
 This project was built using nodejs with restify.
 The use case needed a lightweight non-blocking endpoint, and looking at how quickly I could bootstrap, I decided to go with nodejs.
-Bear in mind that this could have also been seemless with GOland, Java, PHP, etc.
+Bear in mind that this could have also been seemless with GOlang, Java, PHP, etc.

 ### Restify
 I could have used bare node but decided to go with restify here because of its load management and concurrency.
 Restify also keeps connections alive which removes the overhead of creating a connection each time when getting called from the same client.